Current Selection Processes

-Member (Federal Nominee – part-time position), Winnipeg Airports Authority Inc.
+Member (federal nominee: part-time position), Prince George Airport Authority Inc.

 How to apply

-Candidates must submit a cover letter and resume to TC.PolicyGroupAppointments-GroupedespolitiquesNominations.TC@tc.gc.ca by May 30, 2017.
+Candidates must apply online by submitting a cover letter and CV to TC.PolicyGroupAppointments-GroupedespolitiquesNominations.TC@tc.gc.ca.

-Bilingual proficiency in French and English and diversity will be considered in assessing candidates to be nominated for this position.
-You are therefore encouraged to include in your application your ability to communicate (orally and in writing) and understand French or English as your second official language.
-Preference may be given to candidates who are members of one or more of the following groups: women, Indigenous peoples, disabled persons, and members of visible minorities.
+The Government of Canada will consider bilingual proficiency and diversity in assessing applicants.
+You are therefore encouraged to include in your cover letter, your ability to speak and understand your second official language.
+Preference may be given to applicants who are members of one or more of the following groups: women, Indigenous peoples, persons with disabilities, and members of a visible minority group.

-- A degree from a recognized university in a relevant field of study, or an acceptable combination of equivalent education, job-related training or experience;
+- Graduation with a degree from a recognized university or acceptable combination of equivalent education, training and job related experience;

-- Experience in managing human and financial resources;
+- Management experience at the senior executive level, including managing human and financial resources; and

 If you are selected for an interview, the following criteria will be assessed:

-- Knowledge of the mandate and business activities of the WAA and a good understanding of the legislative environment in which it operates;
+- Knowledge of the mandate and business activities of the PGAA and a good understanding of the legislative environment in which it operates;

 - Knowledge of corporate governance and best practices;